bussel05/OptimalGroupSolver/README.md

 * If person **A** prefers **B**, that counts as **1 point** if A and B are assigned to the same group.
 * Preferences are **directed** (A→B is not the same as B→A).

+## Limitations / behavior

+* Group sizes are constrained by **N** (upper bound).
+Some groups may have fewer members if the total number of people is not a multiple of `N`.
+* Feasibility is always guaranteed (assignment with capacity constraints), but optimality depends on the solver run.
+* Preferences are binary (no ranking/weights beyond 0/1).

 ## Requirements

 * Python 3.9+ recommended